douglas-tsc/practice/README.md

-# gruntFinder
+# Grunt Finder

+## A web app to meet Co-Founders in your city.

-Helps people find other people in their city who want to start a business using dynamic equity.
+Helps you find other people in their city who want to start a business using dynamic equity.

+### Why is this useful?

+Dynamic equity is an interesting concept I first heard about in a book called 'Slicing Pie' by Mike Moyers.

+In a nutshell, dynamic equity lets you start a business with someone without having to define a split before the business is created.
+You each work on the business and your contributions are calculated at regular intervals.
+The percentage of who owns what constantly changes depending on who is putting the most work in.
+This keeps things fair and lets you focus on the work, instead of worrying about the money.

+Rather than having to find a co-founder and then explain The whole idea of dynamic equity to them I wanted to create a co-founder platform for people who already know what it is and who want to use it.

+For a more detailed explanation read the book, it's incredible: [Slicing Pie](http://amzn.to/1IiValf).

+On a broader note, this project is useful because you could repurpose this web app for an introduction app for any interest.